Trailblazing Hasidic woman judge: 'It's the American dream'

-NEW YORK (AP) — In some ways, real estate lawyer Rachel Freier has a background that might be expected in a new civil court judge.
+NEW YORK (AP) — In some ways, Rachel Freier has a background that might be expected in a new civil court judge.
+She is a real estate lawyer who volunteers in family court and in her community, where she even serves as a paramedic.

-But Freier starts work in New York City on Tuesday as something quite unexpected.
+But Freier starts work Tuesday as something quite unexpected.
 She’s believed to be the first woman from Judaism’s ultra-Orthodox Hasidic community to be elected as a judge in the United States.

-The 51-year-old Freier is a proud product of a world with strict customs concerning gender roles and modesty.
-As a pathbreaker who embraces tradition, she has sometimes had to explain herself to both outsiders and fellow believers.
+A proud product of a world with strict customs concerning gender roles and modesty, the new Brooklyn civil court judge started college as a married, 30-year-old mother of three children and had three more before graduating.
+A pathbreaker who embraces tradition, she has sometimes had to explain herself to both outsiders and fellow believers.

+“My commitment to the public and my commitment to my religion and my community — the two can go hand in hand,” she says.

 Most Read Stories